vijaySadhuram/project_Daily_Goal/README.md

-# Task Management App using ReactJS with Local Storage, React Hooks (useState and useeffect)
+# Daily Goal App using ReactJS with Local Storage, React Hooks (useState and useeffect)

 ### Live Demo